CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - Plan initially for a minimum number of features based on requirements.
 - Add project features from the requirements document as you have time.
 - Use Lorem Ipsum text and image placeholders as content.
+- Refer to the Code Louisville template project for file and directory layout.
 - Check your progress frequently with mentors and fellow students.
 - Get more than one opinion on the health of your project before you turn it in.
 - Write clean code.
 Run your code through code validators and formatters.